The OH Masers Towards IRAS 19092+0841: Discussion

-\subsection{Comparison with Other tracers}
+\subsection{Comparison with other tracers}

 The OH masers were previously detected by Macleod et al. (\citealp{macleod98}) and EFC07.
-There is no remarkable change between the three observations in the spectrum, velocity range or peak velocity but the flux density was stronger in the later survey.
-The flux density in the present observations is the weakest.
-Also in the survey of EFC07 the 1665 MHz (LHC) spectrum showed a weak feature at velocity 55 km~\s~ which did not appear in the spectrum of Macleod et al. (\citealp{macleod98}) or in this observation.
-This disappeared feature has the same velocity of the class II methanol masers component at 6.7 GHz detected by Macleod et al. (\citealp{macleod98}), Szymczak et al. (\citealp{szymczak00}), and more recently by Fontani et al. (\citealp{fontani10}).
-This OH feature may be associated with the class II methanol masers (which is more common in star forming regions).
-In the 6.7 GHz spectrum of Fontani et al. (\citealp{fontani10}) a new weaker methanol maser feature appears at velocity $\simeq$ 63 km~\s~(their figure A-2).
+There is no remarkable change between the three observations in the spectrum, velocity range or peak velocity but the flux density in the later survey of EFC07 was relatively stronger (3.45 Jy).
+Also in the survey of EFC07 the 1665 MHz (at LHC) spectrum showed a weak feature at velocity 55 km~\s~ which did not appear in the spectrum of Macleod et al. (\citealp{macleod98}) or in the present observations.
+This feature at 55 km~\s~ has the same velocity as the class II methanol maser at 6.7 GHz detected by Szymczak et al. (\citealp{szymczak00}) and more recently by Fontani et al. (\citealp{fontani10}).
+In the 6.7 GHz spectrum of Fontani et al. (\citealp{fontani10}) and Pandian et al. \cite{pandian11} a new weaker methanol maser feature appears at velocity $\simeq$ 63 km~\s~(their Figure A-2 and Figure 1).